deanrad/rx-helper/README.md

 ## OK, but where should I start?

-The flagship demo which can be utilized as a course to learn how to fit an Rx-Helper Agent with an existing React/Redux/Express app, is located here: [The Hotel California Rx-Helper Sample App](//github.com/deanius/hotel-california).
+The [Wiki](https://github.com/deanius/rx-helper/wiki/Rx-Helper:-An-Introduction) is a great place and has some case-studies.

-It's becoming part of a workshop - if you're interested in learning more, or updating me on your progress, [tweet it](//twitter.com/deaniusol)!
+If you're interested in learning more, or updating me on your progress, [tweet me](//twitter.com/deaniusol)!

 ## What's the TL;DR?

 The 4 Principles:

 1. An `agent` processes Flux Standard Actions given it through either `agent.process` or `agent.subscribe`
-1. Actions are synchronously processed through functions given to `agent.filter`...
+1. Actions are synchronously processed through functions given to `agent.filter` or `addFilter`
 1.  ...and asynchronously processed through functions known as renderers, configured via `agent.on`.
 1. Renderer functions may produce consequences (i.e. effects, or side-effects) return [Observables](https://github.com/tc39/proposal-observable) of new actions to be processed, specify a concurrency mode and be run with other [options](https://deanius.github.io/antares/docs/interfaces/subscriberconfig.html)